Skip to main content

 shaking hands in business setting

-The FDIC offers Alliance Bidding to facilitate the resolution of larger banks with dispersed footprints or multiple business lines.
-Alliance Bidding may be offered when:
+The FDIC may offer alliance bidding to facilitate the resolution of larger banks with dispersed footprints or multiple business lines.
+Alliance bidding may be offered when:

-• Multiple banks are interested in parts of a failing institution;
+• Multiple banks and asset buyers are interested in parts of a failing bank;

-• There is little interest in purchasing the whole failing institution; or
+• There is little interest in purchasing the whole failing bank.

 Alliance Bidding Process

-When offering Alliance Bidding, the FDIC asks potential bidders if they wish to align with other bidders.
-Alliance bidders are required to sign confidentiality agreements, and authorize the FDIC to convey acquisition preferences (e.g. geographic area, assets, and liabilities) to alliance bidders that have agreed to the same disclosure terms.
+When offering alliance bidding, the FDIC asks potential bidders if they wish to align with other bidders.
+Alliance bidders are required to sign confidentiality agreements, and may authorize the FDIC to convey their acquisition preferences to other qualified bidders.

 Alliance Agreement Structure